KitsonBroadhurst/basprintprocess.github.io/README.md

 TO DO | IN PROGRESS | PR SUBMITTED | IN UAT | DONE
 --- | --- | --- | --- | ---

----

 ## Sprint Kickoff Meeting (Week 1)

 In this meeting we catch up, prioritise and kick of the sprint period.
 All as snappy and quickly as we can manage!

-1. **PR's** - Run through any tasks awaiting PR review and prompt the reviewer
+1. **PR's** - Run through any cards awaiting PR review and prompt the reviewer
-2. **UAT** - Run through any tasks in UAT and prompt a review
+2. **UAT** - Run through any Cards in UAT and prompt a review from the team
-3. **Done** - are there any cards which are complete and not yet in the *done* column?
+3. **Done** - move any cards which are complete and not yet in the *done* column
-4. **On your plate 🍽️** - Go round the team briefly updating eachother what we're working on and potential bandwidth
+4. **On your plate 🍽️** - Go round the team, briefly updating eachother what we're working on and current bandwidth
 5. **Pririties?** - Agree on high level priority projects
 6. 🐜🐞🐌 - Any Bugs we should be aware of from the customer facing teams?
 7. **Add cards** - Move the next bundle of cards into the new sprint section of the backlog.
 We currently do this individually at desks

-Finally, we close out the previous sprint (any tasks which are incomplete move over) and kick off the next sprint.
+Finally, we close out the previous sprint (any cards which are incomplete move over) and kick off the next sprint 🚀

 ## Mid-sprint Meeting (Week 2)

 In this meeting we review progress and check in with eachother.
-Looking out for any blockers, prompts for reviews or major bugs to be focussed on. *This should be a much quicker session!*
+Looking out for any blockers, prompts for reviews or major bugs to be focussed on. *(This should be a much quicker session!)*

-1. **PR's** - Run through any tasks awaiting PR review and prompt the reviewer
+1. **PR's** - Run through any cards awaiting PR review and prompt the reviewer
-2. **UAT** - Run through any tasks in UAT and prompt a review
+2. **UAT** - Run through any cards in UAT and prompt a review
 3. 🐜🐞🐌 - Any Bugs we should be aware of from the customer facing teams?

 ---